Notes On… The Latex Ball

 The Latex Ball began in 1993, at the height of the HIV/AIDS crisis, when far too many Black and Latinx queer and trans people were being buried before they were ever fully seen.
 GMHC, already a lifeline for many, created the Latex Ball as a radical act of meeting the moment, not in boardrooms, but in ballrooms, not in shame-based messaging, but in sequined survival.

-The name itself, Latex, is a metaphor.
-A symbol of protection, of pleasure, of defiance.
-Of making safety seductive.
+Even the name itself, Latex, is a metaphor.
+It’s a symbol of protection, of pleasure, of defiance.
+A way of making safety feel powerful.
 Here, harm reduction is not abstract theory; it’s embodied.

 As a therapist, I often sit with clients in the aftermath of disconnection, after rejection, after trauma, after being told in countless ways that they do not belong.
 But the Latex Ball tells a different story.
 It says: You belong here; brilliantly, loudly, defiantly.
 The Ball functions as what D.W.
 Winnicott might have called a transitional space, a container where the authentic self can emerge without fear of annihilation.

-At GMHC, we offer HIV testing, safer sex kits, PrEP and PEP navigation, linkage to multiple avenues of care.
-But what makes the Latex Ball different is that these resources are delivered in joy.
-Wrapped in cultural intelligence and mutual respect.
-The kind of outreach that doesn’t talk at people, but walks with them.
+At GMHC, we offer HIV testing, safer sex kits, PrEP and PEP support, and access to care.
+But what makes the Latex Ball different is how those things are shared with joy.
+With cultural fluency and real respect.
+This isn’t outreach that talks at people.
+It walks beside them.

 And I’ll be honest; there is something healing for me too, as a queer clinician of faith, to be in that room.
 To feel the gospel of bass and belonging.
 To remember that our work, whether in the clinic or the ballroom, is not just to reduce harm, but to restore dignity.